AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-a-document-folder.md

   >
   >An attached document inherits permissions only from the object where it was attached.
 If you create a folder on the object and move the document into the folder, it inherits the folder's permissions.
 But, if you create a folder on a parent or grandparent object and move the document into that folder, it does not inherit that folder's permissions.

-* If the option “Never inherit document access from projects, tasks, issues, etc” is enabled in the recipient's access level, they will not inherit permissions to documents in a folder that you share with them.
+* If the option "Never inherit document access from projects, tasks, issues, etc" is enabled in the recipient's access level, they will not inherit permissions to documents in a folder that you share with them.
 To give them access to a document in the folder, you must share the document.

   For information about the "Never inherit" option, see [Configure access to Adobe Workfront](../../administration-and-setup/add-users/configure-and-grant-access/configure-access.md).